Copycat Black Bean Quesarito Recipe

 There is just so much to love about this meal!
 The ingredients are inexpensive and easy to find, and black beans are packed full of fiber and nutrients.

-Honestly, I think this Taco Bell Quesarito is even tastier than the Beef Quesarito.
+Honestly, I think this Taco Bell-inspired quesarito recipe is even tastier than my version of the Beef Quesarito, and it’s vegetarian-friendly.
 Don’t believe me?
 Make one of each and decide for yourself.

-Let me show you how to make a perfect Taco Bell black bean quesarito recipe at home.
-It’s so simple, and you’ll save some money, too!
+Allow me to show you how to make a perfect black bean quesarito at home.
+It’s so simple, and you’ll save some money too!

 Looking for some meat with your meal?
-Check out my copycat Taco Bell recipes for the Mexican Pizza and Steak Power Bowl.
+Check out my copycat Taco Bell recipes for Mexican pizza and a steak power bowl instead.

 Ingredient Notes and Substitutions

-Getting a tightly packed, well-proportioned Taco Bell quesarito is way easier with large tortillas.
+Getting a tightly packed, well-proportioned bean quesarito is way easier with large tortillas.

-• Velveeta and Evaporated Milk – The two secret ingredients to the cheesy, smoky Taco Bell nacho cheese!
+• Velveeta & Evaporated Milk – The two secret ingredients in the cheesy, smoky Taco Bell nacho cheese!

 If you aren’t a fan of Velveeta, using American cheese, cheddar cheese, or some combo of the two is a fine substitute.